 Kourion Archaeological Site

-If you’re only going to stop at one archaeological site while driving from Paphos to Larnaca, then I suggest making it Kourion Archaeological Site.
+If you’re only going to stop at one archaeological site while driving to Larnaca, then I suggest making it the Kourion Archaeological Site.

 Located right on the coast, the ruins here are well preserved and span from the Hellenistic Period to the early Christian period in the 7th century.
 The highlights of a visit here are arguably the impressive Theatre built right next to the sea and the ruins from the Roman period.